 #11.
-Togo means ‘house of sea’ in Ewe language.
+Togo means ‘house of sea’ in the Ewe language.

 #13.
-Togo became independent in 27 April 1960.
+Togo became independent on 27 April 1960.
 In a smooth transition, Togo served its constitutional ties with France.
 It shed its UN trusteeship and became fully independent with Olympio as the president.

 #15.
 Grunitzky was the first prime minister of Togo.
 Two days after Olympio was assassinated, Grunitzky came back to Togo to head the government as prime minister.